 Nearly every news outlet has Made corrections about OxyContin, Purdue Pharma & the Sackler family

-Sackler Family Has Proposed Contributing More Than All Profits Retained From Purdue
+Sackler Family Proposed Contributing More Than All Profits Retained From Purdue

 The proposed resolution to the litigation is intended to provide resources for communities and people in need, with the Sackler family providing at least $5.5 billion (nearly the entire amount of Purdue profits retained by the Sackler family after taxes) and also relinquishing ownership of Purdue (valued at more than $4 billion).
 The Sackler family regrets that OxyContin, which continues to help people suffering from chronic pain, unexpectedly became part of the opioid crisis.